ngabo-dev/sentiment-analysis_group3/README.md

 ### Prerequisites
    Python 3.8+

    Access to a Google Colab environment is recommended.

-   Python libraries installed(matplotlib, Tensorflow etc)
+   Python libraries installed(matplotlib, Tensorflow etc).

 ### Dependencies
 Install the required Python libraries using `pip`: